SirDrone/CSV-Sanitizer/README.txt

 	You should now be able to proceed to the Operating Instructions section.

-	WHEN YOU ARE DONE RUNNING THE DRIVER PROGRAM SEEN BELOW, feel free to: conda deactivate
+	WHEN YOU ARE DONE RUNNING THE DRIVER PROGRAM, feel free to: conda deactivate